 The Company’s Board of Directors is comprised of prominent investment and industry professionals.

 The Board of Directors is responsible for the determination of the Company’s investment policy and overall investment strategy.
 The Directors are also responsible for the review of the Company’s investment activity and performance, and the control and supervision of the Investment Manager.
-All of the Directors are non-executive and are independent of the Investment Manager with the exception of Richard Levy.
+All of the Directors are non-executive and are independent of the Investment Manager.

 Board of Directors